D3struf/Killer-Sudoku/README.md

 5. **Repeat:**
     - Repeat steps 2-4 for a specified number of iterations or until no improvement is possible.

-## Features
-- User-friendly interface for inputting cage sums and coordinates.
-- Utilizes the hill climbing algorithm to iteratively improve the solution.
-- Validates the generated matrix to ensure it meets Killer Sudoku rules.
-- Provides detailed feedback on the number of duplicate pairs found.

 ## Instructions
 - Clone the repository: git clone https://github.com/D3struf/Killer-Sudoku.git